jaksatomovic/covid-statistics/README.md

 - Liquibase
 - Git

-And of course Application itself is open source with a [public repository][dill] on GitLab.
+And of course Application itself is open source with a [public repository][git-repo-url] on GitLab.

 ## Installation